Sport in Ireland: Cycling

 There are many regional cycling clubs throughout the country and competitions are organised regularly, the largest non-professional event being the Rás (Irish for race).
 The main governing body is Cycling Ireland which is responsible for cycling throughout the island.
 Ireland's most famous cyclists are Stephen Roche, who won both the Tour de France and Giro d'Italia in 1987; and Sean Kelly, who won the Vuelta a España in 1988, the sprinter's green jersey in the Tour de France four times, the Paris-Nice seven times in succession as well as four of the five 'Monuments'.

 Mountain biking is supported by a number of dedicated trail centers in Wicklow, Dublin, Galway and Tipperary.
 For competitive mountain bikers, there is a National Cross-Country series, a National Downhill series and a National Enduro series.
 BMX events are undertaken at the Ratoath BMX track in County Meath, and an indoor BMX track in Cherry Orchard in County Dublin.

 Darts

 The Irish National Darts Organisation (INDO) is a governing body for Irish darts and is recognised by the World Darts Federation and British Darts Organisation.

 Extreme sports

 Extreme sports undertaken in Ireland include skateboarding, rollerblading, surfing, BMX, mountain biking, mountain boarding, kitesurfing and wakeboarding.
 Several of these sports have national governing bodies, such as the Irish Surfing Association, and national competitions, such as mountainbiking's national series.

 Since 2005, skateparks (for skateboarding, rollerblading, and other sports) have been developed in several places, including in Greystones, Bushy park (Dublin) and Lucan (Dublin).
 Modular parks can be found in other parts of Ireland.

+Speed climbing, an Olympic sport as of 2020, is governed by Mountaineering Ireland, which also maintains safety guidelines and training for mountain climbing, indoor climbing, bouldering, abseiling and hill-walking.